 In a presidential memorial library somewhere out in the Sunnyvale area, cell carriers, hardware manufacturers, and innovators all came to dance in a single hall.
 Read More

 A note from the editors: This is a guest post by Ryan Oldenburg, the original creator of PushBullet.

 I've left my job to work full time on PushBullet.
 Two of my friends are joining me.
 Now the question is: how much can we build, and how fast?

 PushBullet’s going to be the easiest and fastest way to get things on and off your phone and tablet.
 So far this means pushing yourself files, links, notes, to-do lists, and addresses that instantly show up in your notification tray.
-Going forward, we’ve got even bigger ambitions.
-One personal mission of mine is to make it so you never have to email yourself again.
 Read More

 The following is a guest post and an open letter to Google from Simply Applied, the makers of apps Sign and CritiCall.
 It was written by Chris H and Peter V, the developers on the Simply Applied team.

 To put it plainly, Google’s Developer Support is awful.
 It’s entirely faceless, avoiding human contact like a recluse living under Uluru in the Australian Outback – its almost enough to long for the days of, “Press 1 for Billing” phone menus.
 Read More